santi81/jupyterHub/README.md

 Getting Started

  We’ll be using Google Container Engine (GKE), but this should work anywhere you have installed a Kubernetes cluster
+  0. Clone the repository

   1. Create a Container Engine Cluster with n nodes with kubernetes version 1.6.2 :

          gcloud container clusters create jupyterhub --num-nodes=n --cluster-version=1.6.2

+  2. Create Disk for training content and Datasets sh

-  2. Create a namespace for Kubernetes
+  3. Create a namespace for Kubernetes

          kubectl create namespace jupyterhub